bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * Remove from the feed files
 * A person can redact either their own message or a message from a forum where they are a moderator

-### Expiration

-* Applicable to a "forum" that is ephemeral in modality (chat group, room, channel)
-* For real time chat use cases (IRC, XMPP MUC), messages outside the event horizon of usual net splits or interruptions due to traveling is around a few hours
-* For catch-up type of ephemeral chat (XMPP MAM, Matrix), messages can be read across time zones and over weekends, so they should be kept for a few days or up to a week
-* If we don't need to support reading logs before joining, participants may leave out any message from their feed that received a #read_receipt from everyone
-* It doesn't matter if it isn't redacted in a timely manner.

 ### Forked message correction

 * Possibility to reply to your own (misspelled) message in a relation that would hide or strike through the old one and show the corrected content instead.